-Before European explorers “discovered” the big lake, two Chipewyan named Matonabbee and Idotlyazee drew the first known map of Great Slave, without the aid of any instruments.
-Their 1767 drawing shows a reasonably accurate outline of the lake as well as its tributaries.
+Before European explorers “discovered” the big lake, two Indigenous individuals named Matonabbee and Idotlyazee drew the first known map of Great Slave, without the aid of any instruments.
+Their 1767 drawing showed a reasonably accurate outline of the lake as well as its tributaries.
 History names Hudson’s Bay Company trader Samuel Hearne as the first European to visit the lake, in 1771 – with considerable help from Matonabbee, who was Hearne's guide and friend.
 After Hearne, other Europeans followed, including Scottish explorer Alexander Mackenzie, who opened a trading post at Old Fort Providence, and John Franklin, who used the Providence post as his base during an expedition to the Arctic coast.

-The lake’s north shore is home to rocks as old as 2.7-billion years.
+Some of the oldest rocks in the world have been found in the Northwest Territories.
+Great Slave Lake’s north shore is home to rocks as old as 2.7-billion years.
 The East Arm contains rocks that are approximately 2 billion years old.
 The southern shore’s rocks are much younger, at about 390-million years old.

 In the summer Great Slave Lake is a hive of aircraft activity, with planes landing and taking off regularly.
 And in winter when the ice is thick enough, skis replace pontoons and a makeshift runway is carved into the snow.
 Residents living near the lakeshore quickly get used to the near-constant drone of planes zipping back and forth.